- PhD, Western Michigan University

 Her novel Skin was published in the Flyover Fiction Series, by the University of Nebraska Press, edited by Ron Hansen.
 Her work has appeared in The Kenyon Review, Ninth Letter, The Fairy Tale Review, and was selected by Kevin Brockmeier for inclusion in the 2010 Best American Fantasy.
 Her second novel, Fat Girl, Terrestrial, was published by FC2 and was a finalist for the Paterson Prize in Fiction.
-Her second collection of short fiction, God, the Moon, and Other Megafauna, is the recipient of the Sullivan Prize, from the University of Notre Dame Press, and is forthcoming in 2017.
+Her second collection of short fiction, God, the Moon, and Other Megafauna, is the recipient of the Sullivan Prize, and is out from the University of Notre Dame Press.

 She’s a graduate of the writing programs at the University of Montana, the University of Pittsburgh, and Western Michigan University.